ASU Tempe is on a 1,989-acre campus in the urban setting of Tempe, Arizona, not far from Phoenix.

-ASU Tempe has a thriving Arizona Outdoors Club.
-In fact, more students participate in Arizona Outdoors Club than any other on-campus activity.
+ASU Tempe has the Arizona Outdoors Club.
+In fact, more students participate in the Arizona Outdoors Club than any other on-campus activity.

 Other popular student organizations at ASU Tempe include Software Developers Association, Tempe American Medical Student Association, Snow Devils and Women in Computer Science.

-The ASU Tempe community comes together each year for Devils on Mill, Passport to ASU and Homecoming.
+ASU Tempe students' favorite campus traditions are Devils on Mill, Passport to ASU and Homecoming.

 ASU Tempe offers housing.
 Students are required to live on campus through freshman year.
 First year students are guaranteed on-campus housing.